-responsibility to have the homework completed before the following lecture.
+Homework will be assigned on a regular basis but will NOT be collected.
+However, it is your responsibility to have the homework completed before the following lecture.
 It is essential to your success in this course that you put a solid effort into the homework.
 This is how you will learn physics and succeed in the class.
 (The quizzes you will be taking will generally be based on the homework problems assigned).
 If you are having difficulties with the class/homework, here are some things that I recommend to help you succeed in the class:

 - 1. Ask for help during class and attend office hours. - 2.
-Work together and discuss problems with other students in the class - 3.
-Math & Science Tutorial Center.
+Work together and discuss problems with other students in the class. - 3.
+Tutoring at the Math & Science Tutorial Center.